-'You Are No Longer My Mother' — Families Torn Apart By Tuesday's Election
+'You Are No Longer My Mother' — Families Torn Apart by Tuesday's Election

 “I was excluded from everything that had to do with her death, and it was devastating,” she said.

-But more often than not, it appears to us, it’s the Democrat voter who cannot reconcile someone voting for a candidate of whom they do not approve.
+But more often than not, it appears to us, it’s Democrat voters who cannot reconcile someone voting for a candidate of whom they do not approve.

-Sarah Guth, 39, a Denver, Colorado Spanish interpreter said that she removed several people who support the president from her life, including her own father.
+Sarah Guth, 39, a Denver, Colo., Spanish interpreter said that she removed several people who support the president from her life, including her own father.

 She and her father talk now, though they avoid politics, but the ties are strained as she could not comprehend why anyone would vote for President Trump.